getcellm/cellm/README.md

 We then use autofill to apply the prompt to many papers.
 Simple and powerful.

-Green cells denote correct classifications and red cells denote and incorrect classifications.
+Green cells denote correct classifications and red cells denote incorrect classifications.
 The models _will_ make mistakes at times and it is your responsibility to cross-validate if a model is accurate enough for your use case and upgrade model or use another approach if not.

 ## Getting Started